-Prior to moving to G Suite* for Education, Berkeley County Schools’ central administrative office had been running off of Exchange 2003.
+Prior to moving to Google Workspace for Education, Berkeley County Schools’ central administrative office had been running off of Exchange 2003.
 The District Office was utilizing two Exchange servers, located in two separate buildings, and was starting to experience difficulties with their database growing beyond their capacity to service it.
 At the time, there was no direct path to upgrade to the latest version of Exchange, and the District Office feared the methods they would have to take on would be far too costly.
 Berkeley County Schools also considered virtualizing their servers with Office 365, but feared that option would consume too many resources and also end up being too expensive.

 Kenney and his team worked with SADA Systems to create a project plan that would have staff members fully migrated over one weekend, in advance to the Thanksgiving and Christmas holidays.
 “The SADA team did a great job of finding out what we wanted to happen, when we wanted it to happen and helped us throughout the process,” said David Kenney, Director of Research and Technology at Berkeley County Schools.
 “The main person doing the migration stayed in touch throughout.”